SCART: Simulation of Cyber Attacks for Real-Time: Method

 \subsection{Attack Scenarios}

-The threat model used to design SCART presupposes that the attacker may be external to the system, or that the attacker uses a Hardware Trojan Horses (HTH), meaning that the attacker already managed to enter a classic stealth attack.
-These assumptions allow us to simulate a larger attack area that represents a rich attack vectors.
-In order to support that, SCART implements the the attack layer as if the attacker waits for a specific trigger and then launches his attack.
-This implementation allows us to support wide range of attacks, including:
+The threat model used to design SCART presupposes that the attacker may be external to the system or use a Hardware Trojan Horse (HTH), meaning that the attacker has already successfully conducted a classic stealth attack.
+These assumptions allow us to simulate a broader attack surface encompassing diverse attack vectors.

+To support this, SCART implements the attack layer so that the attacker waits for a specific trigger before launching the attack.
+This implementation allows us to support a wide range of attacks, including:

 \begin{itemize} \item \textbf{Attacking the external control system}